-PART 1: Create a scope and sequence, including learning outcomes, for a Year 11 preliminary class.
-(Note - this is for the full year, not a 10 week term)
+PART 1: Create a scope and sequence, including learning outcomes, for a Year 11 Preliminary class (three terms).

-PART 2: Prepare an assessment task (not an essay) that directly links to the teaching and learning intentions for the unit on The Elements of Production in Performance.
-Your scope and sequence must indicate when the task will occur and how the feedback form the summative task can also be used for formative assessment.
-The core text for the unit on The Elements of Production in Performance can be 'Ruby Moon' or 'A Midsummer Night's Dream'
+PART 2: Prepare an assessment task (not an essay) that directly links to the teaching and learning intentions within one of the terms.
+Your scope and sequence must indicate when the task will occur.

-- Design a marking rubric, which also includes space for a holistic comment. - Provide an exemplar student answer for the assessment task.
+Design a marking rubric, which also includes space for a holistic comment.

+Provide an exemplar student answer for the assessment task.
 Write a feedback comment for this response outlining its strengths and indicating at least one aspect which could be further improved.